Vinnix00/Image-Colorization-System/PMP-PLAN/A-Project_Summary.md

 ### Objectives:
 + To develop an artificial intelligence system that are able to colorize grayscale image.
 + To develop a system that are easy and suitable to use by everyone.
-+ To develop a system that can make the colorized image looks the same as actual.
++ To develop a system that can make the colorized image visually accepted.

 <br><br><br>
 ##### Next: [Project Planning](B-Project_Planning.md)